-Jury Duty: In the event a staff member must be absent because of jury duty, he/she will be compensated at his/her regular rate of pay minus jury duty payments.
-Exempt employees will make reasonable efforts to keep up with critical ASOR work while on jury duty.
+Jury Duty: In the event a staff member must be absent because of jury duty, he/she will be compensated at his/her regular rate of pay minus jury duty payments for a maximum of five days per calendar year.
+Exempt employees will make reasonable efforts to keep up with critical ASOR work (remotely and after hours if necessary) while on jury duty.